hudson-and-thames/arbitragelab/docs/source/getting_started/equity_curve_convention.rst

         \mathcal{E}(t) = \sum_{\tau=0}^t R_s(\tau)

-This approach does not directly lead to returns, because we are trading one unit of the portfolio, and its it is in a sense self-financing by the long-short behavior.
+This approach does not directly lead to returns, because we are trading one unit of the portfolio, and it is in a sense self-financing by the long-short behavior.

 In some sense, the result can be converted to returns indeed.